-- The off-site containment well continued to operate during the year at an average discharge rate of 218 gpm, sufficient for containing the plume. - The pumped water was treated and returned to the aquifer through the infiltration gallery.
-The concentrations of constituents of concern in the treated water met all the requirements of the Discharge Permit for the site.
-Chromium concentrations in the influent to the treatment system remained at levels that did not require treatment. - The source containment well continued to operate during the year at an average rate of 47 gpm, sufficient for containing potential on-site source areas. - Groundwater monitoring was conducted as specified in the Groundwater Monitoring Program Plan [Monitoring Plan (Attachment A to the Consent Decree)] and the State of New Mexico Groundwater Discharge Permit DP-1184 (Discharge Permit).
+- The off-site containment well continued to operate during the year at an average discharge rate of 207 gpm until November 3, 2010, and an average rate of 274 gpm during the remainder of the year.
+Hydraulic containment of the plume was maintained under both these average pumping rates.
+The pumped water was treated and returned to the aquifer through the infiltration gallery.
+The concentrations of constituents of concern in the treated water met all the requirements of the Discharge Permit for the site. - The source containment well continued to operate during the year at an average rate of 42 gpm, and to contain potential on-site source areas.
+The pumped water was treated and returned to the aquifer through the infiltration ponds.
+The concentrations of constituents of concern in the treated water met all the requirements of the Discharge Permit for the site. - To address agency concerns on the potential presence of contaminants beyond the capture zone of the off-site containment well, a new monitoring well, MW-80, was installed downgradient of the leading edge of the off-site plume and beyond the capture zone of the off-site containment well.
+No site-related contaminants were detected in groundwater samples from this well, and the well was placed on a quarterly water-level and waterquality sampling schedule. - Groundwater monitoring was conducted as specified in the Groundwater Monitoring Program Plan [Monitoring Plan (Attachment A to the Consent Decree)] and the State of New Mexico Groundwater Discharge Permit DP-1184 (Discharge Permit).
 Water levels in all accessible wells and/or piezometers, and the Corrales Main Canal were measured quarterly.
-Samples were collected for water-quality analyses from monitoring wells at the frequency specified in the above plan and permit and analyzed for VOCs and total chromium. - Samples were obtained from the influent and effluent of the treatment plants for the offsite and source containment systems, and the infiltration gallery and infiltration pond monitoring wells at the frequency specified in the Discharge Permit.
-All samples were analyzed for VOCs, total chromium, iron, and manganese. - The groundwater flow and transport model that was developed in early 2000 to simulate the hydrogeologic system underlying the site and its vicinity, and which was revised in early 2004 and again in both early and late 2009, was used to evaluate the future performance of the containment systems and alternative groundwater extraction schemes.
-Based on these evaluations, Sparton recommended increasing the pumping rate of the off-site containment well to 300 gpm to accelerate aquifer restoration (SSP&A, 2009b); this recommendation was approved by the agencies.
-A slight modification was again made to the model during the preparation of this report to incorporate into the model boundaries the faster rates of regional water-level declines that were observed in recent years, and the model was used to simulate TCE concentrations in the aquifer from startup of the off-site containment well in December 1998 through December 2009, and to predict concentrations for December 2010.
+Samples were collected for water-quality analyses from monitoring wells at the frequency specified in the above plan and permit and analyzed for VOCs and total chromium. - Samples were obtained from the influent and effluent of the treatment plants for the offsite and source containment systems, and the infiltration gallery and infiltration pond

-26 The performance of the six on-site infiltration ponds between 2002 and 2004 indicated that four ponds are more than adequate for handling the water pumped by the source containment well.
+38 The performance of the six on-site infiltration ponds between 2002 and 2004 indicated that four ponds are more than adequate for handling the water pumped by the source containment well.
 With the approval of the regulatory agencies, Sparton backfilled two of the six ponds in 2005 to put the land to other beneficial use.